 Which YouTube packages support 4K resolution for streaming?

-There’s no specific YouTube TV 4K streaming plan.
-The YouTube TV plan costs $49.99/mo. and gives you access to live TV from 70+ channels, including entertainment, news, and sports from channels such as ESPN, Food Network, FOX, FS1, and NBC Sports Network.
-Some of that content is in 4K.
+As of June 29th, YouTube TV now offers the 4K Plus plan which provides users access to content in 4K if you have a 4K streaming device.
+The package is an add-on to the normal YouTube TV plan that gives you access to live TV from 70+ channels, including entertainment, news, and sports from channels such as ESPN, Food Network, FOX, FS1, and NBC Sports Network.

 YouTube TV also covers local channels depending on your zip code, which means it offers the benefits of a cable subscription, too.
-So you can watch local news and sports channels with the service.
-There’s no YouTube 4K streaming plan, but you can watch certain content in 4K if your device supports it, and it offers the 4K option on the video you choose.
+So you can watch local news and sports channels with the service in 4K with the 4K Plus add on.

 YouTube itself is free, and there are some videos available in 4K at no-cost, but this doesn’t include movies, shows, or any live TV.
 YouTube has a list of movies and shows that you can rent in 4K through the YouTube app on certain devices, including smart TVs and Android TVs.
 You’ll need to pay a fee, usually between $2-$15 to stream these movies and shows.